 Graduate students in the 2014-2017 cycle received the following financial package:

 • annual full tuition remission for in-state and out-of-state students (worth $29,528 for out of state)

 • $18,000 annual 9 month Graduate Teaching Assistantship

 • annual health insurance coverage subsidy (worth $2735)

-We produce 6 threatrical productions and two dance productions in each academic year in two theatres: The Culbreth Theatre (520 seat proscenium), The Caplin Theatre (300 seat thrust) and the Helms Theatre (200 seat black box).
+We produce 6 threatrical productions and two dance productions in each academic year in three theatres: The Culbreth Theatre (520 seat proscenium), The Caplin Theatre (300 seat thrust) and the Helms Theatre (200 seat black box).